MiroHel96/Cisco-Packet-Tracer-Projects/simple-vlan-network.md

 <img width="1396" height="1702" alt="image" src="https://github.com/user-attachments/assets/cdf09f8c-2737-485d-9d2f-058709c61ce1" />

 I used the following commands to create basic configuration for both of the switches, SW2_Marketing has different host name but other settings are the same.
-I copied the configuration to SW2 and changed the hostname.
+I copied the configuration to SW2 and changed hostname and VLAN 99 management IP address to `192.168.1.2`.
+Now I have configured both switches with basic configurations.

 ```
 SW configuration